-- Asthma inhalers may be kept in the student's possession, under a physician's order and with an emergency plan signed by the parent/guardian. - Topical acne medication, with approval from the Health Service's nurse - Certain topical creams or lotions with approval of the Health Services nurse - Epinephrine pen may be kept in a student's possession, under a physician's order and with documentation from the physician that the student knows how to properly administer the injection. - It is the responsibility of parents/guardians to notify Health Services when their child is to be given a new medication and secure the medication and the written orders from the physician. - No medication/supplements can be given, no change in medication/supplement to any medication executed, or any medication/supplement discontinued until the parent/guardian provides Health Services with a written, signed physician's order.
-Orders may also be faxed to: (575) 439-4494.
-A photocopy of the prescription can also serve as an order. \ Please do not send student back to school without the written orders or the medications.\ - Medication orders must be renewed by the prescriber annually per State Law.
+- Asthma inhalers may be kept in the student's possession, under a physician's order and with an emergency plan signed by the parent/guardian. - Topical acne medication, with approval from the Health Service's nurse. - Certain topical creams or lotions with approval of the Health Services nurse. - Epinephrine pen may be kept in a student's possession, under a physician's order and with documentation from the physician that the student knows how to properly administer the injection. - No student can be at school without all of their prescribed medications, supplements and supplies.
+Transportation staff cannot allow them to board without the required items. - If medication is being shipped from the pharmacy or by a parent, we must receive a tracking number and confirmation that the medication is in route before we can clear them for transportation on travel days.